arangodb/docs-hugo/site/content/3.12/develop/foxx-microservices/deployment.md

 menuTitle: Deployment
 weight: 15
 description: >-
-  Foxx services can be deployed in multiple ways
+  You can deploy Foxx services with Foxx CLI, the ArangoDB HTTP API, or its web interface
 archetype: default
 ---
 Foxx services can be deployed in multiple ways: